Support Your immune system to avoid colds and flu this winter!

 If, despite your efforts, the cold or flu gets to you, make an appointment for osteopathic treatment.
 The value of osteopathic manipulative treatment for influenza was shown during the flu epidemic of 1918.
 Doctors at the time noted that the most effective treatment was begun at the early onset of symptoms (within the first 24 hours) and consisted of carefully applied muscular relaxation and relaxation of the deep spinal musculature and mobilization of the spine, along with supportive measures like hydration.
 Osteopathic manipulative treatment stimulates blood flow which increases the immune response.
 Lymphatic drainage techniques also help support the immune system and decrease congestion.
 Stimulating the sympathetic nervous system decreases mucous production.
 Treatment decreases pain and muscle spasm and increases relaxation and well being.
 These treatments are individualized to suit each patient’s needs and can help shorten illnesses.
 Colds and flu are the body’s way of cleaning house and ask us to slow down and take care of ourselves.

 Dr. Mary Anne’s Remedy to Ease Cold Symptoms

-Dr. Mary Anne suggests gargling salt water to relieve respiratory congestion, especially a sore and itchy throat.
-It can loosen that thick mucus which coats the throat, and can remove allergens, bacteria, and fungi that live there.
+Dr. Mary Anne suggests gargling salt water to relieve respiratory congestion, especially if you have a sore and itchy throat.
+It can loosen that thick mucus which coats the throat, and can remove allergens, bacteria, and fungi taking up residence.

 For great results, stir ½ tsp. of sea salt in 8oz. warm clean water until well dissolved.
 Spit out the salt water once you have gargled and swished.